calvinmetcalf/async-iter-stream/readme.md

+# YOU DONT WANT THIS, STREAMS JUST WORK THIS WAY NOW!

 # async-iter-stream

 Contains a subclass of the various writable streams that include a `Symbol.asyncIterator` method in order to allow for async iteration.